fossasia/star-me/README.md

-# susper-appliance
+# Star-Me
-Susper Search Appliance
+Starring is fun!